-Painting and Drawing majors articulate a unique voice in their work; one that establishes a connection to art history, while embracing the present and future expansiveness of multiple genres in an ever-changing world.

-Through exposure to representational, abstract, objective/non-objective, performative, and installation-based processes, Painting and Drawing majors employ and integrate the technical skills, strategies, and critical thinking necessary to create relevant contemporary work.
+Painting and Drawing majors articulate a unique voice in their work, one that establishes a connection to art history, while embracing the present and future expansiveness of multiple genres in an ever-changing world. objective/non-objective, performative, and installationbased processes, Painting and Drawing majors employ and integrate the technical skills, strategies, and critical thinking necessary to create relevant contemporary work.